-In case of a Lodge ceasing to exist, its members may apply to the Grand Secretary for a certificate of Masonic character and standing, which he shall furnish upon satisfactory evidence
+In case of a Lodge ceasing to exist, its members may apply to the Grand Secretary for a certificate of Masonic character and standing, which he shall furnish upon satisfactory evidence that all dues are paid to the time of the Lodges going out of existence, and for which certificate he is entitled to charge the sum of one dollar.

 - 1. A Lodge may, in contemplation of a surrender of its Charter, remit the dues of its members if there are no outstanding claims against it.
-(1896-36) - When a Lodge becomes defunct the individual members then owe to the Grand Lodge the dues that they owed to the Subordinate Lodge when it became defunct.
+(1896-36) - 2.
+When a Lodge becomes defunct the individual members then owe to the Grand Lodge the dues that they owed to the Subordinate Lodge when it became defunct.
 It is the duty of the Grand Secretary to collect such dues before issuing a certificate of Masonic standing to a member of the defunct Lodge.
 (1851-535) (1870-37) (1902-44) - 3.
 The certificate that the Grand Secretary gives relates to the affairs of the Lodge which he is settling and is only evidence that all dues have been paid to the defunct Lodge.
 (Digest 1958-29) - 4.
 When a member of a Lodge whose Charter is surrendered pays accrued dues to the Grand Secretary and secures a Grand Lodge certificate, he becomes a non-affiliate.
 If he remains a non-affiliate until the following December 1 he must then pay a year's dues to the Lodge under whose Jurisdiction he resides in order to remain in good standing.
 Any Lodge may pay him funeral honors if his death should take place before the meeting preceding the next Festival of St. John the Evangelist.
 (Digest 1958-29) - 5.
 Members owe dues to the time when a Charter is surrendered or becomes defunct.
 (Digest 1958-29) - 6.
 A Grand Lodge certificate to members of a defunct Lodge cannot be issued by the Grand Secretary until he receives the Charter and records.
 (1902-44) - 7.
 An Entered Apprentice or a Fellow Craft, who holds a certificate of dismissal from a Lodge or a certificate from the Grand Secretary if his Lodge has ceased to exist, may make application for advancement to any Lodge in whose Jurisdiction he has resided for six months.
 (1997-65) The certificate should be attached to the application for advancement.
 The application for advancement must take the same course as a petition for the degrees.
 (1909-156)